cmfunderburk/econ_sim_base/SPECIFICATION.md

 ## Implementation Examples

 The following code sketches are for illustration only.
-Complete implementations are in `src/` with full documentation:
+Module stubs have been created in `src/` with TODO markers indicating implementation priorities:

 from typing import Tuple, Optional, List import numpy as np